willkoehler/docs/rails.md

     gem environment

 Uninstall all gems on the system (to start fresh if desired).
-Ignore warnings about default gems.
-Uninstalling default gems will fail and be skipped.

-    for i in `gem list --no-versions`; do sudo gem uninstall -aIx $i; done
+    gem uninstall --force --executables --all

 Refresh all gems from their source and rebuilds all extensions and regenerates bin stubs